<< First < Prev 1 2 3 4 5 ... Next > Last >>

 Recently you volunteered at the Rural Management Challenge – what do you love about these professional development events?

-Quiet honestly one of my favourite days of the year.
+Quite honestly one of my favourite days of the year.
 I have so much respect for the talented and dedicated participants who put months of effort into preparing for Challenge day.
 To see each person move through the excitement and nervousness, manage their energy and create amazing outcomes is inspiring.
-They lean on each other and lead each other, they allow themselves the opportunity to make safe mistakes and, to make even bigger and better come backs as a result.
+They lean on each other and lead each other, they allow themselves the opportunity to make safe mistakes and to make even bigger and better come backs as a result.
 Mostly, to experience the relief and pride in their achievements at the end of the day – it was a privilege to be a part of it.

 What’s next for you in your professional development journey?